Top 4 Qlik Competitors and Alternatives We Tested in 2026

 What Felt Different

 With Power BI, we didn’t feel like we were “adopting” a new tool.
+It just blended in with how we already worked.

 A sales manager built their own BI dashboard and shared it in Teams in under 2 hours.
+No BI team involved.
+That kind of self-service is hard to pull off in Qlik without support.

 My rating: Overall Rating⭐⭐⭐⭐ (4.0/5)